 Sign over the Wonder and give up the impossible?

 Upon hearing this, Alice storms out and sees Absolem who she follows through a glass.
 This transports her back to Underland where she meets all her friends – Cheshire Cat, White Queen, Tweedledum and Tweedledee, Nivens McTwisp the White Rabbit, Bayard the Bloodhound, Mallymkun the Dormouse and Thackery Earwicket the March Hare and discuss the matter about the Mad Hatter.

 The Tim Burton-produced Alice Through the Looking Glass is a good fantasy adventure film; however, it is not the type where all ages would enjoy.
 I know because people in theatres couldn’t keep their thoughts to themselves or their seatmates.

 But I personally enjoyed it because it was a good film to watch if you want to take a break from reality.
-The visuals are intricate, brightly-colored, and enchanting.
-Not to mention, the life lessons on this film isn’t bad at all.
+The visuals are intricate, brightly-coloured, and enchanting.
+Not to mention, the life lessons in this film isn’t bad at all.

 You might not change the past, but you might learn something from it.

 Everyone parts with everything eventually, my dear.